 “I count him braver who overcomes his desires than him who conquers his enemies; for the hardest victory is over self.” ~ Aristotle

 James is from Virginia.
 His blood is Texan and Scottish.
-He’s lived on opposite coasts of America, with brief stints in between.
-He currently resides in Mount Hope, NY, an up-and-coming creative hub for performing arts, music, and film.
+He’s lived on opposite coasts of America and currently resides in Mount Hope, NY, an up-and-coming creative hub for performing arts, music, and film.
 Singer songwriters James H. White and Katy Mantyk are creating a ‘Hopetown Sound,’ a harmony of folk and classical orchestration with themes of freedom, Liberty and the Divine.

 But if we’re being honest, James sees his life as a series of failures.
 These lessons have strengthened him not calloused him.